AbrarShazid/DBMS/Lab report 2/README.md

 •  Write a query to select all records from a table where a specific condition is met.

-•  Example: Retrieve all employees with a salary greater than 50,000.
+**Example:** Retrieve all employees with a salary greater than 50,000.
 ### Code